Do I have to be a member?

 Are pets allowed at camp?

 Yes.
 The Woods Campground allows friendly dogs or other domestic animals but they MUST register with us.
 Evidence of vaccination is required.
 Only pets accompanying individuals having overnight accommodations are permitted to be on the property.
-With the exception of legitimate guide dogs, pets are not allowed in the clubhouse recreation area – only by your campsite or walking with a leash.
+With the exception of legitimate service animals, pets are not allowed in the clubhouse recreation area – only by your campsite or walking with a leash.
 You must clean up after your pet and discard the waste in the nearest trash can.
 Poop bags are provided throughout camp.
 Excessive barking or howling will not be tolerated.
 You will be held fully responsible for the action of your animal.
-Pets are NOT allowed inside Cabins , Luxury Trailers or Park Model Resort Home rentals.
+Pets (including emotional support animals, comfort animals and pet partners) are NOT allowed inside Cabins , Luxury Trailers or Park Model Resort Home rentals.
+Legitimate service animals must be cleared through campground owners.
+ADA and FHA information can be found here and here.

 What’s your cancellation and refund policy?